-You will study your first year at North Hertfordshire College and then you have two options.
+You will study your first year at Oaklands College and then you have two options.
 You can either progress onto a full-time University of Hertfordshire degree for another 3 years (totaling 4 years), or you can progress onto studying a sandwich year (totaling 5 years).

 Upon successful completion of the initial year, you will continue onto a degree at the University of Hertfordshire.

 Each of the colleges we work with provides different types of support to help you get the most out of your extended degree.
 You can access financial support, information support, and support services that help with student learning and welfare.

 - Computer suites

 - Learning Resources Centre incorporating hard copy and online resources